bootchk/libBLEProvisionee/readme.md

 Those are facade classes, from the library to Nordic SDK functions.

 All the other sources (e.g. main.cpp) are for the executable target, the test harness app.
-Other sources for the test harness (the Nordic functions) are specified in CMake_nRF5x.cmake.
+Other sources for the test harness (the Nordic functions) are specified by calls to macros in nRFCmake.
 That includes the startup files, and other files used by the library.
 The library itself does not contain any code from Nordic, the app must contain them.

 The executable target also depends on the .ld loader script

 Both the library and the executable are configured by sdk_config.h (a Nordic construct.)
+Some of the macros used in the library are configured by sdk_config.h???

 Test harness app
 -